mdvorak/esphome-bthome/docs/src/content/docs/components/bthome-receiver.md

 ## Tips and Best Practices

+1. **Use discovery mode first** - Enable `dump_advertisements: true` to find devices and see their sensor types before configuring
-1. **Use encryption** for sensitive data or devices accessible in public areas
+2. **Use encryption** for sensitive data or devices accessible in public areas
-2. **Register devices in the hub** when using event triggers or hub-level encryption
+3. **Register devices in the hub** when using event triggers or hub-level encryption
-3. **Monitor battery levels** by including the `battery` sensor for battery-powered devices
+4. **Monitor battery levels** by including the `battery` sensor for battery-powered devices
-4. **BLE Scanner range** - Keep devices within 10-30 meters depending on environment
+5. **BLE Scanner range** - Keep devices within 10-30 meters depending on environment
-5. **Scan parameters** - Use `active: false` in `esp32_ble_tracker` for better compatibility
+6. **Scan parameters** - Use `active: false` in `esp32_ble_tracker` for better compatibility
-6. **Packet deduplication** - The receiver automatically handles duplicate packets using packet IDs
+7. **Packet deduplication** - The receiver automatically handles duplicate packets using packet IDs
+8. **Disable discovery mode** after configuring devices to reduce log output and save resources

 ## Troubleshooting

 ### Device not discovered

+- **Enable discovery mode** by setting `dump_advertisements: true` to see all BTHome devices in range
-- Verify the MAC address is correct (check with a BLE scanner app)
+- Verify the MAC address is correct (check the dump output or use a BLE scanner app)
-- Ensure the device is within BLE range
+- Ensure the device is within BLE range (typically 10-30 meters)
-- Check that `esp32_ble_tracker` is configured and running
+- For Bluedroid: Check that `esp32_ble_tracker` is configured and running
-- Verify the device is broadcasting BTHome v2 advertisements
+- Verify the device is broadcasting BTHome v2 advertisements (UUID 0xFCD2)

 ### Encrypted data not decrypted

+- Enable `dump_advertisements: true` to confirm the device is encrypted (look for "Encrypted: yes")
 - Verify the encryption key matches the broadcasting device (32 hex characters)
 - Check that the key is correctly formatted (no spaces or dashes)
 - Ensure the device is broadcasting with encryption enabled (device info byte should be 0x41)

 ### Missing sensor values

+- Enable `dump_advertisements: true` to see exactly what sensor types the device broadcasts
-- Verify the sensor type matches what the device is broadcasting
+- Verify the sensor type name matches what the device is broadcasting (check the object ID)
 - Check the ESPHome logs for decoding errors
 - Ensure the object ID in the advertisement matches the configured sensor type